 syncline loop rock climbingSouthern Utah hiking doesn’t get much better than the Syncline.
 This convenient loop trail was an easy one for us to choose on that first trip because, well, we only had one car.
-On the hike we wound through desert washes, up the sides of canyons, and bounded down fun bouldered canyon walls like the bighorn sheep we got to see up close.
+On the hike we wound through desert washes evoking the best Joshua Tree hikes, up the sides of canyons, and bounded down fun bouldered canyon walls like the bighorn sheep we got to see up close.
 At the lowest point, we enjoyed a stretch of mellow wash and meadow.
 If you appreciate solitude and the accomplishment that comes from a challenging day, this is the hike for you.

 One thing: be careful to follow the cairns as the trail is sparingly marked in places and it can be easy to get turned around in some of the washes.

 What should I prepare for with the Syncline Loop?

 I recommend this for fit, experienced hikers.
 In fact, there are more rescues on this route than in the rest of the entire Canyonlands park combined!